Cannabis 14

 How to Invest in the 14-Stock Cannabis Index?

 Because of the speculative nature, most of the stocks in this space are low priced.
 The typical way of equally weighting each stock will exaggerate the return volatility and is very hard to implement.
-For example, the same and typical 5 cents bid-ask spread means a 10% move for a $0.50 stock but a 1% move for a $5 stock.
+For example, the same and typical 5 cents bid-ask spread means a 10% move for a $0.50 stock, but a 1% move for a $5 stock.
 For the equal amount of capital, it requires 10 times of shares traded for a $0.50 stock than for a $5.00 stock, which will almost always increase the spread and produce significant market impact.

 That being said, most of the trading problems can be avoided by investing in an equal number of shares in each stock, and the capital invested in a $50 stock will be 10 times the capital of a $5 stock.
 The lower portfolio weights in lower priced stocks will reduce the associated artificially high return volatility.
 An equal number of trading shares will not impose additional liquidity cost.

 Another popular way for indexation is market capitalization-weighted.
-This will yield a similar index as the current one, since low priced stocks tend to have smaller market capitalization.
+This will yield a similar index as the current one, since low-priced stocks tend to have smaller market capitalization.
 However, it would be harder for investors to replicate the proper weighting by regularly adjusting to the current market capitalization.

-In Table 2, a portfolio with an equal number of shares invested in each of the 14 stocks in the Index is demonstrated.
+In Table 2, a portfolio with an equal number of shares invested in each of the 14 stocks in the index is demonstrated.
 In Exhibit 1 at the top of this article, the portfolio, Cannabis 14, has produced 373% since 2010, compared to 98% of the S&P 500.

 Some Caveats